Saicasm/load-test/README.md

 - [ ] Custom test scripts for various scenarios
 - [ ] Integration with Grafana k6
 - [ ] Metrics export to Grafana for real-time monitoring and analysis
+- [ ] CLI to generate scenarios [Use plop.js and hbs template files]

 ## Prerequisites